 This natural decrease in donor support is why you must engage with your donors, connect with them throughout the year to keep them up-to-date on your work, and always provide an opportunity for them to contribute to your work.
+One way to stay connected is with an email newsletter.
 Once a donor has lapsed, there is a 4% chance that they will return to donate to your organization.
 After all your efforts to acquire new donors and such a small chance of getting lapsed donors back, there’s no doubt you want to keep them on board.

 The average non-profit sends 2-3 newsletters each year to keep donors engaged.
 We recommend that your communications pieces include a soft ask to donate or get involved.
 For example, if you run a print newsletter, include a return envelope; or if you send emails, provide a link to donate online or sign up for volunteer opportunities.

 Connecting and developing relationships with new donors involves targeted, recurring communication.
 Data modeling and targeted mailing lists are ways to strategically reach your ideal potential donors.
 Have you considered using a mailing list from a similar nonprofit or mailing the neighbors of your donors?
 Oftentimes, nonprofits find similarities in these people and success in reaching out.
 Growing this donor base is essential to your long-term success.